 How Can You Get a Better Salary as a Medical Assistant in Pennsylvania?

-When compared to other professions, medical assistants are paid decently even when they are just starting out.
+When compared to other professions, medical assistants are paid decently even when they are just starting.

-However, there are ways in which you can earn much more as a medical assistant who is just starting out.
+However, there are ways in which you can earn much more as a medical assistant who is just starting.
 This is possible if you master additional relevant medical assistant skills or gain extra certifications, that will make you a valuable potential employee.

 Some skills that you can work on and incorporate in your CV to become a valued medical assistant are: